Now Hajj was upon us, first stop:

 I saw a street that had the Aussie tent sign at the front..

-I walked through it and kept searching for the familiar green leaves that lined the entrance of our tent
+I walked through it and kept searching for the familiar green

 And there it was!